HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment: Experiments

-Figure~\ref{fig:ablation} reveals a progressive performance trend across six configurations.
-The bar charts demonstrate that entailment cone modeling alone yields some gains: configuration (2) with static cone achieves +0.017/+0.008 on AGIQA-3K/AIGCIQA2023, while (3) with dynamic-supervision cone reaches +0.028/+0.020, showing improvements over baseline (1).
-This indicates that while explicit entailment constraints do bring certain performance improvements, the hyperbolic hierarchical structures cannot be effectively exploited without adaptive modulation.
-Remarkably, configuration (4), using Modulation without any entailment cone, achieves dramatic jumps of +0.058, +0.035, and +0.083 across datasets.
-This may be attributed to two factors: the latent hierarchical semantics already present in CLIP features after hyperbolic projection, and the positive effects brought by sample-level adaptive parameters that enable personalized score mapping.
-Meanwhile, comparing (3) to (2) confirms that the dynamic-supervision cone's adaptive aperture outperforms the static cone's fixed geometry even without modulation.
-The synergistic effect becomes evident in configurations (5) and (6): reintroducing entailment cones atop modulation yields substantial additional gains.
-Configuration (5) with static cone reaches +0.078/+0.046/+0.101, while the full HyperAlign (6) with dynamic-supervision cone achieves peak improvements of +0.089/+0.061/+0.123.
-Notably, the dynamic-supervision cone consistently outperforms the static cone both without modulation (comparing 2 vs 3: +0.011/+0.012) and with modulation (comparing 5 vs 6: +0.011/+0.015/+0.022), confirming its superiority.
-These results demonstrate that explicit geometric supervision and feature-guided modulation complement each other, jointly establishing an optimal hierarchical structure for alignment assessment.
+Figure~\ref{fig:ablation} reveals a progressive performance trend across the six configurations.
+Configuration (1) can be regarded as the CLIP baseline: it contains neither entailment cone modeling nor the modulation regressor, and predicts the alignment score through a simple mapping.
+Configuration (2), equipped with a static entailment cone, can be regarded as the MERU baseline, as it includes only static entailment cone modeling without the modulation regressor.
+Under this setting, SRCC improves over baseline (1) by +0.017/+0.008/+0.005 on AGIQA-3K/AIGCIQA2023/PKU-I2IQA, confirming that hyperbolic entailment geometry itself already provides a useful hierarchical inductive bias.
+Replacing the static cone in configuration (2) with the dynamic-supervision cone in configuration (3) further increases the gains to +0.028/+0.020/+0.026, demonstrating that the adaptive aperture of our proposed dynamic cone is better suited to the alignment assessment task than the fixed geometric structure of the static cone adopted in MERU.
+Configuration (4), which applies modulation without any entailment cone, achieves substantial improvements of +0.058, +0.035, and +0.083 across the three datasets.
+This may be attributed to two factors: the latent hierarchical semantics already present in CLIP features after hyperbolic projection, and the positive effect of sample-level adaptive parameters that enable personalized score mapping.
+In configurations (5) and (6), the synergistic effect becomes evident: reintroducing entailment cones on top of modulation yields substantial additional gains.
+Configuration (5) with the static cone reaches +0.078/+0.046/+0.101, while the full HyperAlign model (6) with the dynamic cone achieves peak improvements of +0.089/+0.061/+0.123.
+This indicates that the improvement of HyperAlign cannot be attributed solely to hyperbolic entailment cone modeling.
+More importantly, it stems from our novel integration of dynamic supervision and adaptive modulation, which specifically enhances the effectiveness of hyperbolic modeling for this regression task.
+Finally, an interesting observation is that the dynamic cone consistently outperforms the static cone both without modulation (configuration 3 vs. 2: +0.011/+0.012/+0.021) and with modulation (configuration 6 vs. 5: +0.012/+0.014/+0.022), further confirming its superiority.
+These results demonstrate that explicit geometric supervision and feature-guided modulation complement each other and jointly establish an optimal hierarchical structure for alignment assessment.